John R. Davis Jr.: Foreign Service

 Davis was appointed a United States Foreign Service officer in 1955.

 He got married just before arriving at his first posting in Jakarta.
 Over the years, he would be posted in Poland multiple times, as well as Milan, Rome, and Sydney.
 In 1982, he visited China with John H. Holdridge.

 Poland

-Davis was first posted to Poland from 1960 to 1963, before returning again from 1973 to 1976. as Deputy Chief of Mission.
-During these trips, his children became fluent in Polish, and Davis became well-known.
+Davis was first posted to Poland from 1960 to 1963, before returning again from 1973 to 1976. as deputy chief of mission.
+During these trips, his children became fluent in Polish, and Davis became well known.

 Chargé d'affaires

-John Roger Davis Jr was the Director of Eastern European Affairs at the US State Department when Polish General Wojciech Jaruzelski declared martial law on Dec 13, 1981.
-Solidarity was suspended and then officially banned in October 1982 and many people Davis knew were arrested.
-Davis moved into a cot in his office at the State Department when martial law was imposed.
-In 1982, President Ronald Reagan nominated a new Ambassador to Poland, but the Polish government would not accept the nomination.
+John Roger Davis Jr was the director of Eastern European affairs at the US State Department when Polish General Wojciech Jaruzelski declared martial law on Dec 13, 1981.
+Solidarity was suspended and then officially banned in October 1982 and many people were arrested.